-Teachers will use the relevant core task cards and Progression of Skills Documents to assess strengths and areas for development of the children in their class.
+Teachers will use Progression of Skills Documents to assess strengths and areas for development of the children in their class.
 Planning will build upon these findings to ensure attainment and progression is maintained throughout the school and opportunities for success and competition are carefully planned.